 A cemetery tour is another iconic New Orleans experience.
 NOLA’s historic tombs are above ground (due to the high water table), and are quite beautiful and interesting to see.

 The Royal Sonesta is a nice hotel in a prime location.
 Pro tip: if you pick a room on the Bourbon Street side, you’ll have some fun views, but it will be LOUD at night.
-(They provide earplugs, but Bourbon Street is loud until the sun rises!)
-Another great option is to stay at one of the many awesome Airbnbs in New Orleans.
+They provide earplugs, but Bourbon Street is loud until the sun rises!

 Visit Brennan’s for a fine dining experience: they have some yummy Creole dishes on the menu.
 Be sure to also try the Bananas Foster.
 And visit Café Du Monde, for the best beignets!

 Suggested by Lindsey of Have Clothes, Will Travel

 With lovely parks, incredible museums, and a unique food scene, Dallas is the perfect city for a weekend getaway in the United States.